Run Kubernetes Clusters for Less with Amazon EC2 Spot and Karpenter

 Karpenter is an open-source node provisioning project built for Kubernetes.
 As new pods continue coming to your cluster, either because you increased the number of replicas manually or through an Horizontal Pod Autoscaling (HPA) policy or through a Kubernetes Event-driven Autoscaling (KEDA) event, at some point your data plane nodes will be at full capacity, causing you to have pending (unschedulable) pods.
 The Karpenter controller reacts to this problem, and aggregates the capacity of these pending pods by evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints).
 Then, Karpenter provisions the right nodes that meet the requirements of these pending pods.

-One of the main advantages of using Karpenter is the simplicity of configuring Spot best practices like instance type diversification (multiple families, sizes, generations, etc) in what Karpenter calls a NodePool.
+.
 If you’re getting started with Spot in Amazon Elastic Kubernetes Service (EKS) or are struggling with the complexity of configuring multiple node groups, I recommend using Karpenter.
-However, if you’re already using CA and want to start spending less, you can find the detailed configuration to use Spot with CA here.
+However, if you’re already using CA and want to start spending less, you can find the detailed configuration to use Spot with CA here.✅ AWS experience | Advanced - 300 |

-⏱ Time to complete75 minutes
+⏱ Time to complete | 75 minutes |

-💰 Cost to complete< $10.00 USD
+💰 Cost to complete | < $10.00 USD |

-- AWS CLI
+- Install and configure the AWS CLI

-- Kubernetes CLI (kubectl)
+- Install the Kubernetes CLI (kubectl)

-- Terraform CLI
+- Install the Terraform CLI

 💡 Tip: You can skip this step if you already have a Cloud9 environment or if you’re planning to run all steps on your own computer.
 Just make sure you have the proper permissions listed in the pre-requisites section of this tutorial.

-💡 Tip: You can control in which region to launch the Cloud9 environment by setting up the AWS_REGION environment variable.
+💡 Tip: You can control in which region to launch the Cloud9 environment by setting up theAWS_REGION

 I’ve prepared an AWS CloudFormation template to create a Cloud9 environment.
 It has all the tools to follow this tutorial like kubectl and Terraform CLI.
 You can either create the CloudFormation stack through the AWS Console, or do it through the command line.
 You can download the CloudFormation template here.
 I'm going to give you all the commands you need to run to create the stack using the CLI.